kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 where pip
 ````

-If a path like this shows `C:\Users\Administrator\AppData\Local\Programs\Python\Python38-32 (32bit)` then please remove the path from the environment variables.
+If a path like this shows `C:\Users\administrator\AppData\Local\Microsoft\WindowsApps\python.exe` then please remove the path from the environment variables.
 The only paths for python after the installation are those like these:

 ![json](./images/PythonTest.png?raw=true "Import JSON")